open-telemetry/opentelemetry-specification/specification/glossary.md

 ## User Definitions

+- <a name="api-developer"></a>API Developer: A developer working on the API library for a particular language.
+- <a name="sdk-developer"></a>SDK Developer: A developer working on implementing the logic either defined in the official SDK specification or a third party implementation.
+The implementation must be used only through the API by a library developer or end user.
 - <a name="library-developer"></a>Library Developer: This is a developer working on code that will be used by others.
 They are not creating a final deployable artifact and must only rely on the OpenTelemetry API as a